By Tracie Chancellor

 One of the titles that sounds most attractive to job seekers looking for work from home opportunities is that of a Lead Generation Specialist.
 This type of position nicely blends together the best of the worlds of business, marketing and sales . .. all within your own home.

 Prerequisites for becoming a Lead Generation Specialist typically include a solid background in business and basic computer skills, with a year or more of experience preferred.
 Some experience in sales, or some knowledge of the sales process, is also a big plus.

 Work hours are generally between eight in the morning and five in the evening during weekdays.
 During that time, telecommuters usually have flexibility in which hours they work with a required weekly minimum of twenty or so hours a week.

 The pay scale for this position is often near the highest in the industry, but can go even higher depending on a number of variables that are directly under the control of the individual working from home.
 These include, but are not limited to, the amount of hours put in on the job, the success with which the work is completed, and the availability of special incentives.
-Business Development Specialists are typically paid twice a month.
+Lead Generation Specialists are typically paid twice a month.

 Home office requirements typically require a computer outfitted with Microsoft Word, Excel, Adobe PDF Reader, email, and Skype or Zoom.
 In addition, telecommuters will need access to high speed internet, a USB headset with a microphone, and a printer.